esl/MongooseIM/doc/open-extensions/inbox.md

 ## Properties of an entry
-Given an entry, certain properties are defined for such entry:
+Given an entry, certain properties are defined for such an entry:

 ### Archived
 Clients usually have two different boxes for the inbox: the regular one, simply called the inbox (or the active inbox), and an archive box, where clients can manually throw conversations they don't want displayed in the default UI.